sonatype-nexus-community/bbash/README.md

 You can run:

-- `go get -u github.com/cosmtrek/air` in a folder outside this project (so it is not added as a dependency)
+- `go get -u github.com/cosmtrek/air` in a folder outside this project (so it is not added as a dependency).

+  The `air` binary will be located in your `~/go/bin` folder, which may need to added to your commands and/or path.
+  The [AIRCMD](Makefile#L6) setting in the Makefile may need to be adjusted if a different location is used.

 ### Running/Developing

 Thanks to Air, there is some amount of "live-reload".
 To run the project, you can run `air -c .air.toml` in the project root.
-Once it is built, you should be able to access the site at `http://localhost:7777/`
+Once it is built, you should be able to access the site at http://localhost:7777/.
+The app pages live at: http://localhost:7777/index.html

 Any code changes to golang files will cause a rebuild and restart, and will be accessible via the browser with a refresh!